- Food & Fun

 - Beauty & Style

-"This is an Italian-American classic that's perfect for winter," says Rach.
+"This is an Italian-American classic that's perfect for [any season]," says Rach.
 "I've been doing a lot of 'nostalgia-cooking' lately, like bringing back things that were family faves or viewer faves over over the years.
 And chicken Marsala is one of those dishes."
 She serves it with a side of egg tagliatelle tossed in the Marsala sauce with Parm.
-The combo is so good, it will make you forget how cold it is outside!
+The combo is so good!

 Place porcini in a pot, a couple handfuls.
 Cover with bone broth.
 Bring to simmer and reconstitute the porcini mushrooms until tender, then remove with slotted spoon and chop or slice.
 Reserve porcini stock.